landesberg-design/plugin-user-role-editor-pro/readme.txt

 == Changelog ==

+= [4.63.2] 29.09.2022 =
+* Core version: 4.63.1
+* Fix: Edit access restrictions add-on: Prohibit by selected posts ID list criteria worked incorrectly - all posts were prohibited instead of selected only.
+* Update: Edit access restrictions add-on: It skips Elementor's internal custom post types to reduce general time execution.

+= [4.63.1] 21.09.2022 =
+* Core version: 4.63.1
+* Marked as compatible with WordPress version 6.0.2
+* Fix: Edit access restrictions add-on: It was possible to open a post from a prohibited post type for editing via direct link by post ID, like /wp-admin/post.php?post=NN&action=edit
+* Update: Admin menu access add-on: URL Parameters White List: convert parameter name to lower case before processing.
+* Update: German translation was updated.
+* Core version was updated to 4.63.1
+* Fix: PHP Warning: Attempt to read property “ID” on null in ./includes/classes/user-role-editor.php on line 369
+* Fix: Deprecated: Automatic conversion of false to array is deprecated in ./includes/classes/base-lib.php on line 212

 = [4.63] 03.08.2022 =
 * Core version: 4.63
 * Update: Marked as compatible with WordPress 6.0.1
-* New: Edit restrictions access add-on: It's possible allow/prohibit for role or user the selected post types: posts, pages, custom post types.
+* New: Edit access restrictions add-on: It's possible allow/prohibit for role or user the selected post types: posts, pages, custom post types.
 * Fix: Content view restrictions add-on: Fatal error: Uncaught InvalidArgumentException: target should be an object with map method or an array in /wp-content/plugins/sitepress-multilingual-cms/vendor/wpml/fp/core/Fns.php:156
   URE tried to check if not logged-in user can edit the post, by its ID.
 This leaded to a problem inside WPML plugin code.
 * Fix: Content edit restrictions:  "Force custom post types to use their own capabilities" option: URE automatically created custom post types unique capabilities later then "Fusion Builder" plugin did. 'init' action was replaced with 'wp_loaded' one.